Advertisement

 Detail of the Villa of Livia painted-garden frescoes, Prima Porta.
 Public domain

-This series seeks to republish (and annotate) key texts that have influenced art and the thinking around art.
+This new series, Eternal Returns, seeks to republish (and annotate) key texts that have influenced art and the thinking around art.
 Here, Gombrich explores the stylistic categories of art history and their origins in Renaissance ideals, while ArtReview inserts a few thoughts on the influence of Gombrich’s thinking in light of current debates on representation and decolonisation.

 It is well known that many of the stylistic terms with which the art historian [Here Gombrich is referring to acolytes of art history in the sense that they are obsessed with a history that is inherently European.
 And equally obsessed by the Renaissance as the turning point of modernity, which was, in general terms, the received wisdom of the time.] operates began their career in the vocabulary of critical abuse.
 ‘Gothic’ once had the same connotation as our ‘vandalism’ as a mark of barbaric insensitivity to beauty, ‘baroque’ still figures in the Pocket Oxford Dictionary [This is an antiquated item from an age in which dictionaries were physical objects that one might want to be pocket-size in case one got stuck midsentence and needed to look something up.
 Today dictionaries are digital – unlimited by the restrictions of print costs and clothing fashion – and designed to be read on mobile phone screens.] of 1934 with the primary meaning of ‘grotesque, whimsical’, and even the word ‘impressionist’ was coined by a critic in derision.
 We are proud of having stripped these terms of their derogatory overtones.
 We believe we can now use them in a purely neutral, purely descriptive sense [These days, when it is generally accepted that no word is neutral and that all use of language is an expression of some form of prejudice, this belief might well be seen as quaint (at best) and delusional (at worst).] to denote certain styles or periods we neither wish to condemn nor to praise.
 Up to a point, of course, our belief is justified.
 We can speak of gothic ivories, baroque organ-lofts or impressionist paintings with a very good chance of describing a class of works which our colleagues could identify with ease.
 But our assurance breaks down when it comes to theoretical discussions about the limits of these categories.
 Is Ghiberti ‘gothic’, is Rembrandt ‘baroque’, is Degas an ‘impressionist’?
 Debates of this kind can become stuck in sterile verbalism, and yet they sometimes have their use if they remind us of the simple fact that the labels we use must of necessity differ from those which our colleagues who work in the field of entomology fix on their beetles or butterflies.
 In the discussion of works of art description can never be completely divorced from criticism.
 [By which Gombrich sets up what might be a fundamental difference between art history and art criticism, where critics write about the particular things, and historians go around gathering art and putting it all into categories, like ‘Young British art’, or ‘post-Internet art’, or ‘Queer aesthetics’ and so on.
 Gombrich suggests that such categories, while apparently descriptive, are actually based on value judgements made long before, about what to value and what might be worthless.]
 The perplexities which art historians have encountered in their debates about styles and periods are due to this lack of distinction between form and norm.
 [Gombrich here, with some degree of prescience, has tapped into some of the issues that will dominate art-historical discourse in our age.
 Today of course, the prevailing winds of art history in particular and cultural studies in general plot a course in which labelling anything reflects conscious or unconscious prejudice and is best avoided.
 As, more often than not, is saying anything at all.]